RosettaCommons/documentation/application_documentation/RosettaNMR-with-Paramagnetic-Restraints.md

 For convenience, all files created in this step are also provided for you in the **input** directory so that you can proceed with the subsequent steps in case there are any problems in creating ligand parameters.

-## 3.2) $\Delta$$\chi$-tensor determination from protein PCSs
+## 3.2) &Delta;&chi;-tensor determination from protein PCSs

-The position of the ligand during docking can be scored by calculating its PCSs at the current coordinates using a predefined $\Delta$$\chi$-tensor as input and comparing the calculated PCSs with the experimental ones.
-The values of the $\Delta$$\chi$-tensor are determined in this step by fitting PCSs to the known structure of the protein.
-This has the advantage that PCSs of the protein are more manifold than ligand PCSs and thus the $\Delta$$\chi$-tensor can be determined more accurately.
+The position of the ligand during docking can be scored by calculating its PCSs at the current coordinates using a predefined &Delta;&chi;-tensor as input and comparing the calculated PCSs with the experimental ones.
+The values of the &Delta;&chi;-tensor are determined in this step by fitting PCSs to the known structure of the protein.
+This has the advantage that PCSs of the protein are more manifold than ligand PCSs and thus the &Delta;&chi;-tensor can be determined more accurately.

 Change into the sub-folder **2\_tensor\_fit** and run the following command line application with the options file that is provided in this directory.
 Make sure that the path to the PDB and PCS input file of GRB2 SH2, which are both located in the **input** directory, is correct.